kaminiwalunj/OpenAIWorkshop/scenarios/Intro.md

 1. In the Welcome to Microsoft Edge page, select **Start without your data**, and on the help for importing Google browsing data page select **Continue without this data** button and proceed to select **Confirm and start browsing** on the next page.

-1. On the **Sign in to Microsoft Azure** tab you will see a login screen, enter the following email/username and then click on **Next**.
+1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
+Enter the following email/username and then click on **Next**.
    * Email/Username: <inject key="AzureAdUserEmail"></inject>

      ![](media/image7.png "Enter Email")